 Know the costs that maintenance charges cover

-Maintenance charge covers the infrastructure and some amenities:
+Maintenance charge covers the infrastructure and regular maintenance of some amenities:

 - Emergency exits